Ground-effect vehicle: United States

 During the 1950s, the US Navy investigated into anti-submarine vessels operating on the ram effect, a product of ground effect.
-Such vessels were to use this to create an air cushion below the hulls that will allow hovering.
-If this is not possible, additional engines were to be used to artificially blow air underneath the craft.
+The vessels were to use this to create an air cushion below the hulls, allowing hovering.
+If necessary, additional engines were to be used to blow air underneath the craft.
 The project was designated RAM-2.

-Several other projects were proposed throughout the early Cold War, some using a similar mix of wings and lift engines while others are more akin to Russian types.
-More than a decade later, General Dynamics designed catamaran vessels equipped with ground-effect and filed them as patents.
-The military looked at the Boeing Pelican proposal in the early 2000’s timeframe, which would have produced a large ground-effect aircraft which would not have taken off or landed from water; but, the proposal was not adopted.
-A DARPA project from mid-2022 was funding the Liberty Lifter concept, which would involve a similar aircraft that can operate from water.
+Several other projects were proposed throughout the early Cold War, some using a similar mix of wings and lift engines while others were more akin to Russian types.

+More than a decade later, General Dynamics patented catamaran vessels equipped with ground-effect.
+The military looked at the Boeing Pelican proposal in the early 2000s, which would have produced a large ground-effect aircraft that would not have taken off or landed from water.
+A DARPA project from mid-2022 was funding the Liberty Lifter concept, which would involve a similar aircraft that could operate from water.
 That program was cancelled in 2025.

 Germany

 Lippisch Type and Hanno Fischer

 The Rhein-Flugzeugbau X-114 in flight.

 In Germany, Lippisch was asked to build a very fast boat for American businessman Arthur A. Collins.
 In 1963 Lippisch developed the X-112, a revolutionary design with reversed delta wing and T-tail.
 This design proved to be stable and efficient in ground effect, and even though it was successfully tested, Collins decided to stop the project and sold the patents to the German company Rhein Flugzeugbau (RFB), which further developed the inverse delta concept into the X-113 and the six-seat X-114.
 These craft could be flown out of ground effect so that, for example, peninsulas could be overflown.

 Hanno Fischer took over the works from RFB and created his own company, Fischer Flugmechanik, which eventually completed two models.
 The Airfisch 3 carried two persons, and the FS-8 carried six persons.
-The FS-8 was to be developed by Fischer Flugmechanik for a Singapore-Australian joint venture called Flightship.
+The FS-8 Dragon Commuter was to be developed by Fischer Flugmechanik for a Singapore-Australian joint venture called Flightship.
 Powered by a V8 Chevrolet automobile engine rated at 337 kW, the prototype made its first flight in February 2001 in the Netherlands.
 The company no longer exists but the prototype craft was bought by Wigetworks, a company based in Singapore and renamed as AirFish 8.
 In 2010, that vehicle was registered as a ship in the Singapore Registry of Ships.

 The University of Duisburg-Essen is supporting an ongoing research project to develop the Hoverwing.